 But what would happen if we changed this constant DC supply to a pulsed or square-wave waveform that constantly changes from a maximum value to a minimum value at a rate determined by its time period or frequency.
 How would this affect our RC time constant value and the output RC waveform?.

 We saw previously that the capacitor charges up to 5T when a voltage is applied and discharges down to 5T when it is removed.
-This 5T time constant value always remains true as it is fixed by the resistor-capacitor combination.
+In RC charging and discharging circuits this 5T time constant value always remains true as it is fixed by the resistor-capacitor (RC) combination.
 Then the actual time required to fully charge or discharge the capacitor can only be changed by changing the value of either the capacitor itself or the resistor in the circuit and this is shown below.

 Typical RC Waveform